dnzc/notes.danielc.rocks/README.md

 # theorem-town

-This repository contains the source content for [theoremtown.com](https://theoremtown.com), which contains mathematical insights and my Tripos course notes.
-The static-site generator and website design are completely custom and coded by myself from scratch.
+This is the source code for [theoremtown.com](https://theoremtown.com), which contains my notes on mathematical topics.
+It includes a custom static-site generator built from scratch because I'm extra like that.
+The website design is original.

-### Architecture

-- Python-based static site generator (SSG) in `ssg/` converts Markdown content into Next.js pages
-- Markdown content stored in `source/`
-- Standalone Next.js app in `next-app/`, containing the generated content pages

 ### How the SSG works

-1. Reads Markdown files
+1. Reads Markdown files from source/
 2. Processes them with a custom [mistune](https://github.com/lepture/mistune) processor, that handles custom markdown features like math tags
 3. Injects the result into custom jinja templates
 4. Wraps in boilerplate React to generate Next.js pages, and writes to the standalone Next.js app

+- Also uses react-svg to custom compile svgs into inline react components so they can be given variable colours

 ### Running locally